naiyt/trello-rss/README.md

 ## Installation instructions

 Until I get some packaging setup, the easiest thing for now is to just place this project, py-trello, and PyRSS2Gen in the same directory.

-## Example

-[Here is an example of the script providing an RSS Feed on the public Trello Development board.](http://74.63.212.37/trello-dev-feed.xml).
-Updated every half hour.

 ## Usage